Palks-Studio/billing-system/README.md

 Curious to see the full application?
 The complete demo playlist is available here: [Watch the Complete Demo Playlist](https://www.youtube.com/watch?v=gboIdyW5als&list=PLZEg9_eUFTGA)

+The engine also includes a secure update mechanism that allows regulatory compliance to be maintained over time while preserving a fully autonomous client-hosted installation.

 ---

 ## Features